 School and County Policy is that children should only wear studs and should not have earrings in for PE or swimming, even covered with tape.
 If children have earrings, they must be able to put them in and take them out themselves, as we are not permitted to help with this.
 Wristwatches are the only other item of jewellery that may be worn.

-The wearing of make up, including nail varnish, is not permitted at school.
-The recommended school uniform comprises:
+The wearing of make-up, including nail varnish, is not permitted at school.

 AS YOUR CHILD STARTS SCHOOL